Characterizing the Multiclass Learnability of Forgiving 0-1 Loss Functions: Background and Notation

-\end{definition} This property is seen in many well-used loss functions such as the 0-1 loss and the squared loss.
-It it also an extremely useful property to have for analyzing learnability as \cite{hopkins2022realizable} show that this property can be used to create an agnostic learner from a realizable learner \citep{raman2024characterization, raman2024online}.
-In fact, they prove this by relating the loss between $h(x)$ and $h'(x)$ to the classification error $\Prob{h(x) \neq h'(x)}$.
+This property is seen in many well-used loss functions such as the 0-1 loss and the squared loss. \citet{hopkins2022realizable} show that this property can be used to create an agnostic learner from a realizable learner and has been used to characterize learnability problems \citep{raman2024characterization, raman2024online}.
+In fact, \citet{hopkins2022realizable} prove this result by relating the loss between $h(x)$ and $h'(x)$ to the classification error $\Prob{h(x) \neq h'(x)}$.
 Thus, this notion of equality of labels and loss values are extremely interlinked when the loss function satisfies the identity of indiscernibles.

-In this work we will explicitly \textbf{not} assume the identity of indiscernibles.
-Without these useful results, we go back to first principles to show our results.
+In this work we will explicitly \textbf{not} assume the identity of indiscernibles or any generalization of it to different output and label spaces.
+In fact, our assumptions assume hardly any structure at all, allowing our results to generalize to many settings.